portable-content/portable-content-php/implementation/task-5-input-validation.md

 **Adding new validation libraries:**
 - Implement ContentValidatorInterface in a new adapter
-- Add the adapter to ValidatorFactory::create()
+- Users inject the adapter directly into ContentValidationService
-- Update ValidatorFactory::getAvailableTypes()
+- No need to modify any factory or central registry

 **Custom validation rules:**
-- Extend NativeValidatorAdapter or create a custom adapter
+- Create a custom adapter implementing ContentValidatorInterface
-- Add new validation methods following the existing pattern
+- Or extend SymfonyValidatorAdapter and add custom constraints
-- Update tests to cover new validation scenarios
+- Users inject their custom adapter into the service

 **Performance with large content:**
 - Consider streaming validation for very large content